BEVINGTON, HANLEY Family Of VICTORIAN POTTERS

 "This new, in-depth insight into three generations of a potting family helps to bring light to the trials and tribulations of potbank ownership throughout the second half of the nineteenth century.
 Though confined to the town of Hanley, the experiences of each of the Bevington businesses offer insight into aspects of both the social and economic challenges faced by those operating pottery manufactories right across the six towns of the Potteries."

-Ben Miller, Assistant Curator of Ceramics, The Potteries Museum & Art Gallery.
+Ben Miller, Ceramics Curator and Programme Manager, The Potteries Museum & Art Gallery.

 UK £9.99 / USA $9.99